Dartford Crossing: Congestion

 The crossing is the busiest in the United Kingdom, with an average daily use of around 160,000 vehicles.
-The crossing has high levels of congestion, especially at peak times - with high levels of air pollution impacting neighbouring Thurrock and Dartford.
+The crossing has high levels of congestion, especially at peak times – with high levels of air pollution impacting neighbouring Thurrock and Dartford.

 Because the design capacity has been exceeded, the crossing is subject to major traffic congestion and disruption, particularly when parts are closed because of accidents or bad weather.
 Though the government was adamant that the Queen Elizabeth II Bridge should be designed to avoid closure due to high winds, the bridge has nevertheless had to close on occasions.
 On 12 February 2014, during the winter storms, it was closed owing to 60 mph winds, and again on the evening of 13–14 February 2014.

 At busy times there was significant delay at the payment booths when these existed.
 Because there are numerous junctions on either side of the crossing, a high proportion of local traffic mixes with long-distance traffic, for example travelling from the North and Midlands onward to Continental Europe.
 In 2004, a BBC survey reported that the crossing was "the most stressful section of the M25" while in 2009, the crossing was listed in a Royal Automobile Club report as the fourth most congested road in Britain.
 Though Highways England have reported greatly improved journey times since automatic charging was introduced, former local MP Gareth Johnson claims otherwise and has insisted that the Lower Thames Crossing, along with improved signing around Dartford, are better options to reduce congestion.
 In 2015, he said the crossing was Britain's worst stretch of motorway.

 Future

 Since the 2000s, planning work has been underway regarding another crossing of the Thames to ease congestion at the Dartford Crossing.
 Options considered included an additional crossing at Dartford for long distance M25 traffic, as well as new crossings located in the Swanscombe or Tilbury area.

 In 2017, a route connecting the M25 at North Ockendon to the A2 at Thong was selected.
 The new road will be 14.3 mi in length, and have a 2.6 mi twin-bore tunnel crossing under the River Thames east of Gravesend and Tilbury.
-The crossing is estimated to cost between £6.4 billion and £8.2 billion, taking about six years to build once permission is granted.
+The crossing was originally estimated to cost between £6.4 billion and £8.2 billion, but this has since risen to c. £10.6 billion.
+After several delays, planning permission for the project was approved in March 2025.
+Construction is expected to begin in 2026, for a targeted opening date in 2034.